Get insider access

 2. Best Mid-Range On-Ear Headphones

-The JBL Live 460NC Wireless are the best on-ear wireless headphones we've tested in the mid-price range.
+The JBL Live 460NC Wireless are the best on-ear wireless headphones we've tested in the mid-range.
 Their price can fluctuate slightly, but they're a good option when you can get them for less than $100.
-Out of the box, these versatile headphones offer a well-balanced sound suitable for many different audio genres.
-Their companion app's parametric EQ and presets let you customize their sound.
-They also support multi-device pairing, meaning you can stay connected with your computer and phone simultaneously.
+Out of the box, these versatile headphones offer a well-balanced sound suitable for many different audio genres, and their companion app's parametric EQ and presets let you customize their sound.
+They also support multi-device pairing, so you can stay connected with your computer and phone simultaneously.

-Unlike the Beats Solo3 2019 Wireless, they have an ANC system.
+Unlike the Beats Solo 4 Wireless, they have an ANC system.
 It has trouble effectively reducing bass-range noise like rumbling bus and plane engines but does better with higher-pitched sounds like ambient chatter, which is handy if you want to focus on your work at the office or in a cafe.
-Their 29-hour continuous battery life is impressive, albeit not as much as the Beats'.
+Their 29-hour continuous battery life is impressive, albeit not as good as the Beats' 48 hours.
 Still, they can easily last through a workday or long flight without a recharge.
 They're also well-built and decently comfortable, though their high clamping force can get fatiguing over time.

 See our review